nicolelun/my-portfolio/_projects/desk/desk.md

   href: https://nicolelun.github.io/desk/
 ---

-This experimental website places an unfamiliar perspective on a familiar-seeming place.
-Inspired by the notion of objects with their own will, this subtly resistant world operates by its own rules.
+This experimental site presents a familiar-seeming place that operates by unfamiliar rules. <!-- Inspired by the notion of objects with their own will, this  subtly resistant world operates by its own rules.-->

 _Note: This website works best in Chrome._